datreeio/action-datree/README.md

 * Set DATREE_TOKEN as a [secret](https://docs.github.com/en/actions/reference/encrypted-secrets) or [environment](https://docs.github.com/en/actions/reference/environment-variables) variable (see "Examples" section of this readme).
 <br/><br/>
 # Usage
-In your workflow, set this action as a step:
+In your workflow, set this action as a step.
+For example:
 ```
-- name: Run Datree's CLI
+- name: Run Datree Policy Check
         uses: datreeio/action-datree@main
         with:
           file: 'someDirectory/someFile.yaml'
-          options: '--output simple --schema-version 1.20.0'
+          options: '--schema-version 1.20.0'
 ```
 **file** (**required**) - a path to the file/s you wish to run your Datree test against.
 This can be a single file or a [Glob pattern](https://www.digitalocean.com/community/tools/glob) signifying a directory.
 **options** (**optional**) - the desired [Datree CLI arguments](https://hub.datree.io/cli-arguments) for the policy check.
-In the above example, two of these arguments(--output and --schema-version) are used.
+In the above example, the policy check will use schema version 1.20.0 for the test.
 <br/><br/>
 # Examples
 Here is an example workflow that uses this action to run a Datree policy check on all of the .yaml files under the current directory, on every push/pull request: